grassiricardo/validation_contract/README.md

 [![Gem Version](https://badge.fury.io/rb/validation_contract.svg)](https://rubygems.org/gems/validation_contract)
 [![Build Status](https://app.codeship.com/projects/97a495a0-8bf9-0135-191d-3e39845176c6/status?branch=master)](https://app.codeship.com/projects/97a495a0-8bf9-0135-191d-3e39845176c6/status?branch=master)

+This gem and its validations have been implemented on top of the ```Notification Pattern```, which allows API to return all the validations at a single time, improving the user experience.

-Validations of the day day for your rails project
+Validations of the day day for your rails project.

 With this gem you will have several validations that are common on day day and that will make life much easier for dev.
 Validations can be returned in a simple and standardized way.